Research Interests

 The formation of final (either allyl or styrenyl) product requires β-H elimination.
 This step requires the requisite H-atom to be coordinated to the Pd-metal before it can be eliminated.
 From the dihedral scan for the barriers to bring the target H-atom to interact agostically with the Pd-center, we can see that the formation of E-allyl product has the lowest such barrier; the rotational barrier to bring the H-atom to interact with Pd-center in order to form styrenyl product is way larger than forming allyl products (note the different energy scales).

-Organocatalysis catalysis
+1.2 Organocatalysis and asymmetric catalysis

 N-heterocyclic carbene (NHC) catalysis